 - achieving full funding on a “low dependency” basis.

-However, entry into one of the new “superfund” consolidation vehicles might provide an alternative route.
-TPR’s recent guidance on the interim regulatory regime for these superfunds suggests that they could offer real security to the trustees and sponsors of schemes which might not be able to afford an insurance transaction.
+However, entry into a superfund would provide an alternative route.
+Recent guidance suggests these could offer enhanced security for schemes that may not be able to afford an insurance transaction.

 - the background to consolidation

 - the current superfund providers and what they offer